 Definition 6.1.
-Fix a horoball neighbourhood N of $\partial M$ .
-Let s be a slope on $\partial M$ .
-The length L(s) of this slope, with respect to N, is the length of any Euclidean geodesic representative of s on $\partial N$ .
-When we do not refer to N, we take it to be the maximal cusp.
+Let M be a compact orientable finite-volume hyperbolic 3-manifold.
+Fix a horoball neighbourhood N of ∂M .
+Let s be a slope on ∂M .
+The length L(s) of this slope, with respect to N, is the length of any Euclidean geodesic representative of s on ∂N .
+When we do not refer to N, we take it to be some maximal horoball neighbourhood of the ends of $M - \partial M$.

 Example 6.2.
-The slope $\mu$ in Figure 5 (which is actually the meridian slope of the figure-eight knot) has length 1.
+The slope μ in Figure 5 (which is actually the meridian slope of the figure-eight knot) has length 1.
 To see this, we take a maximal horoball neighbourhood of the end, as described in Example 2.2.
-This was obtained by taking four identically-sized horoballs in the two copies of $\mathbb{H}^3$ , forming their intersection with the two ideal tetrahedra and then gluing them together.
-When the horoball neighbourhood is maximal, these four horoballs in each copy of $\mathbb{H}^3$ are tangent.
-We now consider a face of these ideal tetrahedra containing a geodesic representative of $\mu$ .
-Realise this ideal triangle in the upper half-space model, as shown in Figure 6, with one vertex at the point at infinity, another vertex at the origin and the final vertex at (1,0,0).
-This face intersects the boundary of the maximal cusp in three arcs, two of which are parts of Euclidean circles and the remaining one is $\{(x, y, z) : 0 \le x \le 1, y = 0, z = 1\}$ .
-Since this arc lies in $\{z = 1\}$ , its hyperbolic length is equal to its Euclidean length, which is 1.
+This was obtained by taking four identically-sized horoballs in the two copies of \mathbb{H}^3 , forming their intersection with the two regular ideal tetrahedra and then gluing them together.
+When the horoball neighbourhood is maximal, these four horoballs in each copy of \mathbb{H}^3 are tangent.
+We now consider a face of these ideal tetrahedra containing a geodesic representative of μ .
+Realise this ideal triangle in the upper half-space model, as shown in Figure 7, with one vertex at ∞ , another vertex at the origin and the final vertex at (1,0,0).
+This face intersects the boundary of the maximal cusp in three arcs, two of which are parts of Euclidean circles and the remaining one is $\{(x, y, z) : 0 \le x \le 1, y = 0, z = 1\}$.
+Since this arc lies in $\{z = 1\}$, its hyperbolic length is equal to its Euclidean length, which is 1.
+(Recall that the metric on upper half-space is ds{Eucl}^2/z^2 .)
 Thus, we see that the length of each side of each Euclidean triangle that forms the boundary of the maximal cusp is 1.

-FIGURE 6.
+FIGURE 7.
 The length of the meridian slope on the figure-eight knot is 1.

-The following lemma, due to Meyerhoff [19], gives that 1 is a universal lower bound on slope length.
+The following lemma, due to Meyerhoff [22], gives that 1 is a universal lower bound on slope length.